blaiszik/constellation/index.md

 permalink: /
 ---

-# The Constellation Data Repository
+# The nCov-Group Data Repository
 {: .fs-9 .no_toc }

-## A Data Repository to Share AI- and HPC-enabled Generated for SARS-CoV-2 Drugs
+## AI- and HPC-enabled Generated Leads for SARS-CoV-2 Drugs
 {: .no_toc }

 This repository is for sharing data used and models produced to generate leads for potential SARS-CoV-2 drugs.
 These data will be updated regularly as the collaboration produces new results.
 Shared data are located on the ALCF Petrel data store ([here](https://app.globus.org/file-manager?origin_id=a386b552-6086-11ea-9688-0e56c063f437&origin_path=%2F)), from where they can be retrieved via Globus.
 To access the data, users can register for a free Globus account ([here](<https://www.globus.org>)).

 ## Table of contents
 {: .no_toc }

 * TOC
 {:toc}

+Note:
+{: .label .label-green }
+A manuscript describing these data and the associated methodology and processing pipelines in detail is under preparation.
+A link will be posted here when it is available.

 ## Data Processing Pipeline
 The data processing pipeline is used to compute different types of features and representations of billions of small molecules.
 The pipeline first converts the SMILES representation for each molecule to the canonical SMILES form and removes duplicates.
 It then creates three different types of features: 1) molecular descriptors (using [Mordred](<https://github.com/mordred-descriptor/mordred));  2) molecular fingerprints that encode the structure of molecules; and 3) 2D images of the molecular structure.
 These features are used as input to various machine learning and deep learning models that predict important characteristics including docking scores, toxicity, and more.